-- have a track record showing that they are creative, inventive, and full of ideas;
+- are highly creative, inventive, and full of ideas;

 - are not afraid to pick up the new skills and knowledge they need to implement their visions;

 - are good team players and like to collaborate;

 - care a lot about design and coming up with well thought-out, elegant solutions;

 - are excellent speakers;

-- are able to write well, including technical papers;
+- are able to write well, including authoring technical papers.

 Please give us a sense of why our group is right for you and how you would contribute.
 What novel ideas would you bring to the group?
-Your portfolio and/or webpages should document the different projects you have worked on: what they are, what your role was in each of them (concept, implementation, evaluation, etc) what was interesting or innovative about each of them, and finally, some documentation of the results and/or relevant publications.
+Your portfolio and/or webpages should document the different research projects you have worked on: what they are, what your role was in each of them (concept, implementation, evaluation, etc) what was interesting or innovative about each of them, and finally, some documentation of the results and/or relevant publications.
 Feel free to include some non-research accomplishments as well (e.g. arts, music, organization and coordination of events, initiatives you have run, etc).